AdamTomaja/dev-toolkit/README.md

 will be executed

 ## Script
-It`s possible to write scripts in JavaScript.
+It`s possible to write scripts in **JavaScript**.
 A script is a piece of code executed before command invoke.
+Scripts can be used for **dynamic** parameters generation.
 A full example of script usage is available in examples directory.

 ```xml